Alden Tavern Site

 Alden Tavern Site is a historic site in Lebanon, Connecticut.
-The tavern was originally built in 1738 and owned by Captain Alden.
-By 1850, it had passed to Alden's descendant, Mr. Wattles.
-The Alden Tavern is well known for being the site of the horsewhipping of a captive General Richard Prescott, commander of the British troops of Rhode Island, by the tavern's owner Captain Alden when he dined at Alden's tavern.
+The tavern was built in 1738 and owned by Captain Alden.
+Legend holds that Alden once horsewhipped British General Richard Prescott, commander of the British troops of Rhode Island, when he dined at the tavern.
 The site was added to the National Register of Historic Places in 1998 and listed under the "Event" and "Information Potential" criteria.
-It was listed as only having fieldstone foundations remaining.
+It was listed as having only fieldstone foundations remaining.
 A parking lot was paved over the site in 2010, adding 26 paved spaces and 70 spaces in overflow parking on a grass field.
 It is now known as the Alden Tavern Parking Lot by the town of Lebanon.

 Owners

-In the American Revolutionary War the tavern was run by Captain Alden.
-Around 1850, it was owned by Mr. Wattles, a descendant of Captain Alden.
-The tavern's last owner or date of destruction is unknown, but it was part of the town green by the 1903 publication of Butterworth's book, Brother Jonathan.
+Captain Alden was the tavern's proprietor during the American Revolutionary War.
+Around 1850, it was owned by a man named Wattles who was a descendant of Alden.
+The fate of the tavern is unknown, but the site where it stood was part of the Lebanon town green by the 1903 publication of Butterworth's book Brother Jonathan.

 Historical significance

-The Alden Tavern is well known for being the site of the horsewhipping of a captive General Richard Prescott, commander of the British troops of Rhode Island, by the tavern's owner Captain Alden.
-Several days after Prescott's capture, he was escorted to General George Washington's headquarters, but on the trip came to dine at Alden's tavern.
-Several books detail different accounts and portrayals of the exchanges which led to Prescott's whipping, all involving the Prescott being served "the common dish of corn and beans" and throwing the food on the floor.
-Three of Benson Lossing's books recount this tale, in The Pictorial Field-Book of the Revolution Volume 1 (1852), Our Countrymen (1855) and Lives of Celebrated Americans: Comprising Biographies of Three Hundred and Forty Eminent Persons (1869).
-It also appears in similar wording in The Boys of '76: A History of the Battles of the Revolution by Charles Coffin in 1876, with Prescott's line being: "Do you give me the pigs' feed".
-The story has persisted and a fictional account was referenced in 2010 in Martha Finley's Elsie Yachting with the Raymonds.
+According to local legend, Captain Alden had an altercation with British General Richard Prescott, commander of the British troops of Rhode Island, during the American Revolutionary War.
+Prescott had been captured and was being escorted to General George Washington's headquarters, but on the trip he stopped at Alden's tavern.
+Several books detail different accounts and portrayals of the exchanges which led to Prescott's whipping, all involving Prescott being served "the common dish of corn and beans" (called succotash) and throwing the food on the floor.
+According to one published account, Prescott threw the food on the floor and cried out, "Do you give me the pigs' feed?"
+There is no direct contemporaneous evidence to verify the story, but it persists today as a likely legend.

-Fate